ArcanaFramework/arcana/docs/source/getting_started.rst

 installed these dependencies on the system and ensure they are on the `system path <https://learn.sparkfun.com/tutorials/configuring-the-path-system-variable/all>`_.

-Two command-line tools that the the `arcana-medicalimaging` sub-package uses for implicit file-format conversions are
+Two command-line tools that the the `arcana-medimg` sub-package uses for implicit file-format conversions are

 * `Dcm2Niix <https://github.com/rordenlab/dcm2niix>`_